 Learn more about FLC and MoChi from the interview Marvell Chairman, CEO and Co-Founder Dr. Sehat Sutardja has with The Linley Group's Founder and Principal Analyst, Linley Gwennap, in this edition of the Microprocessor Report, Sutardja Sees Simpler SoCs.

-Watch Dr. Sehat Sutardja, Chairman and Co-Founder of Marvell, introduce FLC and MoChi during his keynote presentation at the 2015 IEEE International Solid-State Circuits Conference (ISSCC).
+Watch Dr. Sehat Sutardja, Co-Founder of Marvell, introduce FLC and MoChi during his keynote presentation at the 2015 IEEE International Solid-State Circuits Conference (ISSCC).

 FLC & MoChi Videos